martehvi/codepub-container-workshop/03-proxy-server/README.md

 <details>
 <summary>Hint 💡</summary>

-With some smart Docker *magic*, containers can communicate by replacing the domain (like `localhost`) with their *container names* (or public IP).
-Using the relevant container name, we can call the backend using `curl <container-name>:<container-internal-port>/checkLiveness`
+With some smart Docker _magic_, containers can communicate by replacing the domain (like `localhost`) with their _container names_ (or public IP).
+Using the relevant container name, we can call the backend using `curl <container-name>:<container-internal-port>/checkLiveness`.

 You can find all names of your running containers with this command

 ```
 docker ps --format "{{.Names}}"
 ```

-*NOTE*: we have not applied this magic yet - so no magic yet.
-This step is to emphasize how the containers know of each other before and after this *magic* ⭐
+_NOTE_: we have not applied this magic yet - so no magic yet.
+This step is to emphasize how the containers know of each other before and after this _magic_ ⭐

 </details>

 <details>